onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 * Output: a scalar summarizing how much key observables change when synthetic data is restricted to generators indexed by `J`.
 * Properties:

-  * Larger values indicate that key statistics are sensitive to which generators are active.
+  * larger values indicate that key statistics are sensitive to which generators are active;
-  * The exact formula is left abstract, but it must be well defined for all admissible `J`.
+  * the exact formula is left abstract, but it must be well defined for all admissible `J` in a fixed finite family `J_set` chosen at the encoding level.

+The families `C_set` and `J_set` are part of the encoding and must be specified in advance for a given Q127 encoding version.

 ### 3.4 Truth backbone and illusion invariants